LAPCoder/4U-Programming-language/README.md

 You must have ```gcc```, ```bison``` or ```yacc```, ```flex``` or ```lex``` and ```glib``` for modify.
 If you want not modify, you must have ```gcc```, and go to step 1, 5, 6 and 7.
-If you want execute example-programm, just go to step 1 and 7.
+If you want execute example-program, just go to step 1 and 7.

 ## 1: Go to your directory